STAMP-project/EvoCrash-JCrashPack-application/results/manual-analysis/Xwiki/XRENDERING-418.md

 ```
 According to these information, it seems that Evocrash could not generate proper input for `java.lang.String`.

-# Frame 24
+## Frame 24
-## target line is covered
-Evocrash had problem for deeper frame ( Frame 23 )
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 23)

-# Frame 25
+## Frame 25
-## target line is covered and exception has been thrown
+Target line is covered.
-but ... the target line is :
+However, the target line is :
 ```
 super.comment(array, start, length);
 ```
-it points to its super class. there is no Exception in target line. exception has been thrown after that in super class calls.
+This line points to its super class. there is no Exception in target line.

-# Frame 26
+## Frame 26
-## target line is covered and exception has been thrown
+Target line is covered.
-but ... the target line is :
+However, the target line is :
 ```
 this.lexicalHandler.comment(ch, start, length);
 ```
-`lexicalHandler` should be set properly by a setter method.
+For achieving the coverage, `lexicalHandler` should be set properly by a setter method.

-# Frame 27
+## Frame 27
-## target line is covered and exception has been thrown
-similar situation to Frame 25
+Similar situation to Frame 25

-# Frame 29
+## Frame 29
-## target line and exception are covered
-Evocrash had problem for deeper frame (frame 28) which is for dependencies of XWIKI.
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 28)

-# Frame 31
+## Frame 31
-## target line and exception are covered
-Evocrash had problem for deeper frame (frame 30) which is for dependencies of XWIKI.
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 30)

-# Frame 33
+## Frame 33
-## target line and exception are covered
-Evocrash had problem for deeper frame (frame 32) which is for dependencies of XWIKI.
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 32)

-# Frame 34
+## Frame 34
-## Line is not covered
+Line is not covered.
-Evocrash got stock in line 121. the reason is similar to frame 2 and 3.
+Evocrash got stuck in line 121. the reason is similar to frame 2 and 3.

-# Frame 35
+## Frame 35
-# Target line is covered
+Target line is covered
 In 2 out of 5 rounds, exception is covered too. in this situation the problem is line Frame 36.
 In 3 out of 5 rounds, best Fitness function was 3. in these 3 rounds Evocrash had problem with css parser.

-# Frame 36
+## Frame 36
-## Target line and exception are covered
-Evocrash had problem for deeper frame ( Frame 34 )
+Target line is covered.
+Evocrash had problem for covering deeper frame (Frame 34)

-# Frame 37
+## Frame 37
-## Line is covered
+Line is covered.
+However, EvoCrash could not throw any exception in this line
 But ... execution passed from target line and NPE has been thrown in line 143.
-Line 139 is:
+Target line is:
 ```
 xhtmlStreamParser.parse(new StringReader(html), printRendererFactory.createRenderer(printer));
 ```